-Note that since mixed content blocking already happens in Chrome and Internet Explorer, it is very likely that if your website works in both of these browsers, it will work equally well in Firefox with mixed content blocking.
+Note that since mixed content blocking already happens in Chrome, it is very likely that if your website works in Chrome, it will work equally well in Firefox with mixed content blocking.

 In any case, the best way to know if something is broken in Firefox is to download the latest Firefox Edition, open different pages on your website with the web console open (enable the "Security" messages) and see if anything related to mixed content is reported.
 Or use a free online crawler like SSL-check or Missing Padlock, a desktop crawler like HTTPSChecker, or a CLI tool like mcdetect to check your website recursively and find links to insecure content.
 If nothing is said about mixed content, your website is in good shape: Keep making excellent websites!